-Hurricane season showed up in Alabama last week like a wrecking ball and now Harvey’s scorned lover, Flo, is on a war path towards The Carolinas.
+Hurricane season is showing up early this year, with a storm developing in the Gulf of Mexico while summer is still in full swing.
 Now more than ever people are looking at how to prepare for a hurricane or storm.
 It’s on everyone’s minds, which is a good thing because then they have a better chance of being prepared when a storm is heading toward them.

 Don’t wait to prepare for a hurricane and don’t assume that you have enough.
 One thing we learned after Hurricane Harvey is that we didn’t have enough food saved.

 Preparing for storms could be considered an Olympic sport.
 It took us days to prepare for Hurricane Harvey even though most of our preparations were never used.
 But there were things that we did preparing for the storm that really saved us from getting into a bad situation.